arrilot/laravel-api-generator/README.md

 ?>
 ```

-3) Copy basic folder structure to app/Api ```cp -R vendor/arrilot/laravel-api-generator/templates/Api app/Api```
+3) Copy basic folder structure to app/Api ```cp -R vendor/arrilot/laravel-api-generator/templates/Api app/Api``` and check what you got there.
-You can use different paths if you do not like this one.
+If you need you can use different paths later.

 ## Usage